dr-polachan/Embedded-Systems-by-Dr.-Polachan/README.md

 **Course Contents**:
 This course covers a range of topics in electronics systems packaging, including:
-- Introduction to electronics packaging, types of IC packages and their comparisons
+- Introduction to electronic systems packaging, IC packages and their comparisons
-- Introduction to PCB and its components (traces, pads, vias, layers, etc.)
+- Printed Circuit Boards (PCB) and its components (traces, pads, vias, layers, etc.)
 - PCB materials and their properties, PCB fabrication process
-- Hierarchical PCB designs (blocks, sub-circuits, and modules; top-down vs. bottom-up design)
-- Introduction to schematic design and layout using KiCAD or Altium Designer
+- Schematic design, layout and gerber files generation using KiCAD or Altium Designer,
 - Component selection (choosing components from different vendors), Bill of Materials (BOM) management
-- Gerber and other manufacturing files (generation and validation)
 - Submitting designs to PCB fabs (understanding lead times, costs, and design reviews)
 - Introduction to soldering (importance, techniques, best practices, safety precautions)